NIS2 Compliance in the European Union: The Role of Security Testing and Vulnerability Management

 • Security testing

 Vulnerability scanning, assessments, and mitigation are vital for effective cyber threat management and stronger cybersecurity in EEs and IEs.
-A robust vulnerability management process, along with continuous security testing using proven methods like penetration testing, can help organizations to identify and fix security weaknesses in their systems, networks, and applications before they can be exploited by malicious actors.
+A robust vulnerability management process, along with continuous security testing using proven methods like penetration testing Service, can help organizations to identify and fix security weaknesses in their systems, networks, and applications before they can be exploited by malicious actors.
 Over time, continuous testing enables them to identify and mitigate emerging vulnerabilities and threats, improving their security posture and boosting their ability to stay ahead of adversaries.

 Security testing and vulnerability management also improve an organization’s threat preparedness and accelerate its incident response.
 They can test their security mechanisms and determine where improvements are needed to respond swiftly to real incidents.
 They can also simulate attack scenarios, ensuring that they are better prepared to handle real-world threats.